* AudienceAlienatingPremise: Big time.

 * MisBlamed: Many people believe this was Creator/JerryLewis' project alone.
 While he did write the final treatment and direct it, the original script was around for a decade before he was involved and, as mentioned in the synopsis, there were many problems with the production that Lewis had nothing to do with.

 * NarmCharm: Some comedians who have read the script have noted that the movie falls in this trope.
 In fact, Creator/JaneaneGarofalo and Creator/BenStiller once tried to have a public reading but they were quickly shut down by an ArmyOfLawyers.

-* OvershadowedByControversy: A twofer, as it's a movie with a controversial plot that Jerry Lewis prefers to never release.
+* OvershadowedByControversy: A twofer, as it's a movie with a controversial plot that Jerry Lewis preferred to never release.

 * TearJerker: It was meant to be one at least.

 * TookTheBadFilmSeriously: Lewis was convinced that he had a really good, important movie on his hands until he actually saw it.